JulianNicholls/React-Native-Course/README.md

 ## PROBLEMS

-If you have any unexpected problems, where you have exactly the same code as Stephen but you have big red messages instead of an app.
+If you have any unexpected problems, like where you have exactly the same code as Stephen but you have big red messages instead of an app.

 **TRY STOPPING THE SERVER AND RUNNING `npm start` AGAIN.**